 How was your experience with Eric Forman at RMA of New Jersey?

-During treatment, did you feel like you were treated like a number or a human with Eric Forman at RMA of New Jersey?
+During treatment, were you treated like a number or a human with Eric Forman at RMA of New Jersey?

 Describe your experience with RMA of New Jersey.

 Describe your experience with your monitoring appointments at RMA of New Jersey.

 Monitoring hours were from 5:30-7:30am.
 There were times when it felt like a cattle call with a line, but it really depended on the day and how many patients were there and how early you arrived.
 If you arrived closer to opening time, you rarely had to wait long.
 The mornings can be tough, but are the most convenient times to not interfere with work.